Mathematical Programming solvers typically work with finite-precision numbers, which

 if PL expressions are linearized, it is recommended to have the argument

-and result variables bounded in \(\pm10^4\) (for approximated nonlinear functions,
+and result variables bounded in \(\pm10^4\) (the tighter the better;

 in some cases by decreasing integer tolerance, Gurobi’s intfocus and